 SALEF was established in 2003 as the Tucson Police Foundation.
 The primary concern of the Foundation then was the safety of our officers.
 Every year, city budgets present challenges to our police agencies in getting equipment, gear, safety and technology items needed for our police officers to stay safe, perform their duties and ultimately keep the community safe.
-The Foundation’s purpose is not to absorb or replace the budgetary responsibilities of the City, but to collaborate with law enforcement to understand their greatest needs, and work in the community with businesses to raise funds through grants and donations to acquire these items when possible.
+The Foundation’s purpose is not to absorb or replace the budgetary responsibilities of the City, but to collaborate with law enforcement to understand their greatest needs, and work in the community with businesses to raise money presenting community event, submitting for grants and generous donations from our supporters to allow SALEF to acquire these items when possible.
 SALEF, being independent from law enforcement and government agencies, can work independently to maximize transactions that can have the greatest results.
-For almost 13 years, the Foundation raised funds for the needs of police agencies in the Tucson area exclusively.
+For almost 13 years, the Foundation raised money to fully fund or supplement the funding for the needs of police agencies in the Tucson area exclusively.

 In 2017, the Foundation was able to expand its assistance to other regional law enforcement agencies and in doing so was renamed to the Southern Arizona Law Enforcement Foundation (SALEF).
-The Foundation’s mission and function remains the same but can continue to assist Tucson Police as well as Marana Police, University of Arizona Police and the Pima County Sheriff’s Dept. SALEF looks to partner with Oro Valley Police and Sahuarita Police as needed.
+The Foundation’s mission and function remains the same and continues to assist the Tucson Police Department as well as Marana Police, University of Arizona Police and the Pima County Sheriff’s Dept. SALEF looks to partner with Oro Valley Police and Sahuarita Police as needed.

 Recently, SALEF was able to help fund the following needed items for TPD: